joaomaniaudet/joaomaniaudet/README.md

 ### Hi 👋
 Pos graduated in business management and business intelligence, marketing analyst and programmer.

-- Solid knowledge in SQL and IBM Modeler SPSS.
+ 💻 Solid knowledge in SQL and IBM Modeler SPSS.
 Acting in front of data analysis of evasion, renewal and retention.
     Looking for alternatives to optimize revenue and improve the churn rate.

+  🔬 Learning nodejs for building complex applications involving blockchain